-Application number Date Submitted Brief description of application (as submitted by applicant) Date Considered by HSRAC HSRAC determination Rationale Outcome / Next steps 2016-5 8 Dec 16 Some products categorised as a dairy food (Category 2D) receive a lower HSR than nutritionally similar dairy-based products which fall into the food category (Category 2).
-14-Feb-17 Accepted: application is deemed an anomaly.
+Application number Date Submitted Brief description of application (as submitted by applicant) Date Considered by HSRAC HSRAC determination Rationale Outcome / Next steps 2016-5 8 Dec 16 Some products categorised as a dairy food (Category 2D) receive a lower HSR than nutritionally similar dairy- based products which fall into the food category (Category 2).
+14 Feb 17 Accepted: application is deemed an anomaly.
 HSRAC agreed that this is an anomaly as per the agreed definition, however, additional product data is required in order to fully consider this issue and potential solutions.
 HSRAC referred the submission to the Technical Advisory Group as a priority issue for it to consider.
 Following provision of relevant up to date product nutrient data, HSRAC considered TAG modelling on potential solutions and agreed that consultation with dairy manufacturers is required.
 A forum with the dairy industry is currently being organised.

 Application number Date Submitted Brief description of application (as submitted by applicant) Date Considered by HSRAC HSRAC determination Rationale Outcome / Next steps 2017-1 5 May 17 The beverages category (Category 1) does not provide enough discrimination to distinguish between beverages with high and low/no levels of sugar.
 This means that the star ratings applied to beverages do not vary sufficiently to encourage consumers to choose those products with no or lower levels of sugar.
 N/A Rejected: application is deemed not an anomaly The treatment of sugar within the HSR Calculator and star rating variation within a product category has previously been considered by the HSRAC which resolved that it did not represent an anomaly as per the agreed definition and that no modification to the HSR Calculator was required.
 However, the HSRAC has acknowledged that the issue should be considered as a part of the five year review of the HSR system.
 Submission, including suggested solutions, to be provided to the Technical Advisory Group for consideration as part of the five year review.
-2019-1 11 June 19 Ice is the same composition as pure bottled water (which receives an automatic 5 star rating), therefore ice should also score 5 stars.
-N/A Rejected: application is deemed not an anomaly.
-Although it may be applied, the system is not intended for low nutritive foods, or single ingredient foods not intended to be consumed alone.
-Whilst water is not 'nutritive' per se, the policy decision to apply a five star rating was made on the basis that water, unlike any other beverage or nonnutritive product, is essential for life.
-While ice contains the same composition as bottled water, unlike bottled water, it is not essential for life, or intended to be consumed alone.
+2019-1 11 June 19 Plain ice when put through the HSR Calculator receives a 3.5 star rating.
+As ice has the same composition as pure water (which receives an automatic 5 star rating), packaged ice should also receive a 5 star rating.
+N/A Rejected: application is deemed not an anomaly The HSR is not intended to be applied to single ingredient foods not intended to be consumed alone, nor foods where a NIP is not required.
+Pure water receives a 5 star rating under a policy decision on the basis that water, unlike any other beverages or non-nutritive products, is essential for life.
+While ice contains the same composition as pure water, unlike water, it is not essential for life, nor is it intended to be consumed alone.
+In addition ice does not need to be compared with other similar food products on the basis of nutrient content.
 No further action.